Pension

 • Number of children: If one parent dies or becomes occupationally disabled, the families concerned also receive orphan’s pensions or disabled person’s child’s pensions.
 The total amount paid to a family is capped at a certain limit.

 • Pension fund benefits: The pension fund pays out in the event of death or disability due to illness.
 There are significant differences here.
-Some occupational benefits institutions pay generous extra-mandatory benefits, others only pay the statutory minimum.
+Some occupational benefit institutions pay generous extra-mandatory benefits, while others pay only the statutory minimum.
+The amount of insured benefits is shown on the pension fund certificate.

-• Salary ceiling for accident insurance: Under accident insurance, the maximum pensionable salary is CHF 148,200.
+• Salary ceiling for accident insurance: The maximum pensionable salary under accident insurance is CHF 148,200.
 This means that high incomes can create an income gap that jeopardizes the continuation of the accustomed standard of living.

 Depending on the situation at hand, most families would then have to make do with 50 to 90 percent of their original salary.
 If the total pension exceeds 90 percent of the pensionable salary, the accident insurer will reduce its benefits accordingly and pay only a complementary pension on top of AHV (OASI)/IV (DI).